top of page

 Nevertheless, zones thoughtfully tailored for photographers offer clear sight-lines and naturalistic backdrops.
 These vantage points granted me rare opportunities to capture candid, almost wild-like portraits that echo the essence of the animals.
 Signage lingered throughout, which instructed safety and general guidance to ensure no one overstepped or would yield harm, which I understand, but this shaped how I felt when throwing down compositions of each exhibit.

-Wildlife Photography by Blake Ferguson depicts a Sub-Saharan African Waterbuck Antelope captured at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of a Sub-Saharan African Waterbuck Antelope captured at the Toronto Zoo in Ontario, Canada.

 Sub-Saharan African Waterbuck Antelope - Wildlife Photography by Blake Ferguson - Toronto Zoo

 Depending on their environment, some subjects were positioned in open fields, while others were behind glass or caging materials.
-As a hobbyist photographer focused on nature compositions, I spent more time than the average passerby to carefully compose images from angles that I believe were the most effective.
+As a beginner photographer focused on wildlife photography, I spent more time than the average passerby to carefully compose images from angles that I believe were the most effective.

 The equipment I used to capture these scenarios often makes many photographers cringe when I mention that I resorted to my kit lens from the Sony A300.
 It proposed a long focal length, where during rectangular-like cages, I could zoom with focus, ignoring these impulsive leading lines while maintaining the ability to pursue subjects hanging back from the crowd.

-Two exhibits that stood out to me as a freelance photographer expanding his eye for nature compositions, from both ends of the spectrum, would have to be the Guadeloupe Raccoons and the Qinling Panda Bears.
+Two exhibits that stood out to me as a beginner photographer expanding his eye for wildlife photography, from both ends of the spectrum, would have to be the Guadeloupe Raccoons and the Qinling Panda Bears.

 Guadeloupe Raccoon of Guadeloupe Island - Wildlife Photography by Blake Ferguson - Toronto Zoo